Her parents named her Vienna.

 “Sorry, folks, I don’t have a key to this door, so we’ll have to look at this piece from here,” the tour guide said in a voice honed to be able to project across a short distance.
 He had a slight lisp and a nasal accent.

 A woman in her early 30s was in the back row.
 She had perfect charcoal skin and her voluminous, curly hair sprouted gracefully out of her head.
 She was wearing glasses over her dark brown eyes.

 She raised her hand but didn’t ask to be called on.
-“Why do you keep it in this little room, away from everything else?”
+“Why do you keep it in this little room?”

 The guide turned toward the sculpture in the vestibule without looking at the woman and was silent for a moment.
 He looked at the olive-colored wood with dark freckles speckled in it.
 Some might not find the sculpture’s angular features appealing, but he did.